 The Committee considers internship applications for both the spring and fall semesters as well as the summer months.
 Summer is a popular time for students to seek internships, and selection is highly competitive.
-Students are welcome to submit materials well in advance, as applications for later timeframes are considered on a rolling basis.
+Students are encouraged to submit materials well in advance, as applications for later time frames are considered on a rolling basis.
 Please note in your application which semester you are applying for consideration.

 Interested candidates should be aware that there is a Majority (Democrat) and a Minority (Republican) office within the committee.
 Applicants are strongly encouraged to apply with the office which most appropriately reflects their political views.
 Those interested in interning for the Minority, can find their contact information on their website.